okta/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-2.md

 {% img blog/oidc_primer/code_flow_2.png alt:"code flow 2" width:"800" %}

- On this screen, you see the returned code and original `state`.
-That state value can be used in validating the response.
-That is, if the state were different than what was expected, your app would know that something was not the way it should be (perhaps indicating a man in the middle attack, for instance).

 Behind the scenes, a session is established with a fixed username and password.
 If you deploy this app on your own (which you can easily do from [here](https://github.com/oktadeveloper/okta-oidc-flows-example#okta-openid-connect-fun)), when you click the link you would be redirected to login and then redirected back to this same page.

+On the above screenshot, you see the returned code and original `state`.

-That code can now be exchanged for an `id_token` and an `access_token` by the middle tier (a Spring Boot application, in this case).
-More on that below.
+That code can now be exchanged for an `id_token` and an `access_token` by the middle tier - a Spring Boot application, in this case.
+This middle tier will validate the state we sent in the authorize request earlier and make a `/token` request using the Client Secret to mint an `access_token` and `id_token` for the user.

 ## Implicit Flow